primap-community/primap-datalad-howto/README.md

 datalad siblings enable -s public-r2
 ```

-We can mow list all the activated siblings with:
+We can now list all the activated siblings with:

 ```shell
 datalad siblings
 ```

-The result should show the `public-r2`
+The result should show the `public-r2` sibling